Revisiting the Liquidity Liability

 The chart shows the average market cap of the firms being sold every couple of months.
 The number is astounding.

 Today the typical firm being turned over every 40 days has an average market cap of $60 billion dollars.
 For context, a $60 billion dollar market cap is bigger than 95% of the companies in the Russell 3000.
+Our piece on the duration of equities emphasizes that many of these names also carry enormous interest rate risk.

 These are huge companies being tossed back-and-forth like hot-potatoes.
 We live in an environment where the word “trillion” has become shockingly common.
 We believe it is easy to forget that a company with a $60 billion market cap is in the top 5% of the largest firms in the United States.